andis-sprinkis/snippet/sh_bc_set_base_16_obase_ibase.md

 AB0000
 ```

-⚠️ The `obase` variable definition must precede the `ibase` variable definition.
+⚠️ The `obase` variable definition must precede the `ibase` variable definition to pass both values in decimal.